 They say that there are five romance languages, Spanish, French, Potuguese, Italian, and Roman.
 Although, there is a language that has been long forgotten to most; the language of flowers and plants.
+Especially when you plant seeds in your own garden, it’s crucial to know what you are dealing with.
+The seeds you plant today will be the fruit of tomorrow!

 The language of flowers is one that has always fascinated me